top of page

 Peach, Basil

-Passion Fruit Gelee with Crispy Rice Pearls
+Passion Fruit Gelee

 Avec

+The last restaurant in this post is Avec.
 Avec is a Mediterranean restaurant and a long-time Chicago favorite.
 For 20 years, everyone from Anthony Bourdain to FX's The Bear and the Obamas to Dua Lipa have sung its praises.
 Though is has not earned a Michelin star, it does have a Bib Gourmand distinction.

 Despite its popularity and high profile guest list, the space is laid-back and understated.
-There is no flashy signage and the entrance is indicated by nothing more than a little pig right next to the door handle.
+There is no flashy signage and the entrance is indicated by nothing more than a little pig next to the door handle.

 Chorizo-Stuffed Medjool Dates with Bacon and Piquillo Pepper-Tomato Sauce